“So, what exactly does a product manager do?”

 The word “product” in product management can be misleading.
-What users consider to be your product often extends beyond the software layer, but your direct influence as a PM rarely does.
+What users consider to be your product often extends beyond the software layer, but your direct influence as a PM doesn’t always do.
 Understanding the anatomy of your business will help you determine how to work with other functions to create value for your users.

 To understand this idea, let’s picture product managers as interior designers for offline businesses:

-The office space is your product.
-The layout, décor, and amenities are the product features.
+The indoor space is your product.
+The layout, décor, and amenities are the features.
 You have a direct influence over them, and they are the main reason why customers come to you.
 In other words, you define what your company sells.

 E-commerce ≈ Retail Store